k-vasantharaj/calculator-app/README.md

 Scientific functions use radians for trigonometric calculations

-Designed with SLDS for consistent Salesforce look & feel
+Fully styled using SLDS for consistent Salesforce look & feel

+Responsive design for desktop and mobile screens

+✨ Styling & Fonts (README Presentation)
+Use **bold** for important labels or buttons

+Use > blockquote for notes or tips

+Use inline code for operator, functions, or variable names

+Use emojis for UI interaction hints (📄 🏠 📱 ➡️)

+Headings for sections (##, ###) to make it readable